-My research focuses on the search for transiting exomoons.
+A major component of my research has been the search for exomoons.
 What exactly does that mean?

 Time-domain astronomy is a special kind of observational work, where we’re interested in the changes we can observe in astronomical objects over time.
 One of the most successful applications of this approach in recent years has been in the search for exoplanets.
 The Kepler spacecraft, for example, spent 4.5 years monitoring the brightness of something like 200,000 stars in the Cygnus constellation, looking for small changes in the light we receive from those stars.
 The idea is, when an exoplanet passes in front of its parent star from our point of view, we see a small dip in the intensity of starlight we’re receiving, maybe 1% or so.
 It’s very small.